awaisshah228/ERC20_token/README.md

 1. Run `npx hardhat run scripts/1_deploy.js --network rinkeby` command in console and copy the deployed proxy address shown in output of the script into `DEPLOYED_PROXY_ADDRESS`.
 Check and make sure contract is already been created by searching deployed proxy address in Etherscan.
 2. Run `npx hardhat run scripts/2_transfer_ownership.js --network rinkeby` command and ownership of the proxy address will be transferred from metamask wallet to Gnosis safe contract shown in output of the script.
 3. Since we had transferred ownership to Gnosis Safe multi-sig contract, there is no straightforward way to update the contract using hardhat command. we could however generate upgrade proposal that can be further processed in OpenZeppelin Defender.
 4. Log in into OpenZeppelin Defender and add proxy address contract into it.
-Fill in name (for reference), network (Rinkeby), address(`DEPLOYED_PROXY_ADDRESS`).
+Fill in name (any name you like), network (Rinkeby), address(`DEPLOYED_PROXY_ADDRESS`).
 Notice that there is a space of [ABI](https://www.quicknode.com/guides/solidity/what-is-an-abi) to be filled in.
 5. In order to fill in the ABI accordingly, first the underlying implementation contract of proxy contract have to be [verified](#verify-contract) and ABI is then retrieved from implementation contract in Etherscan.
 First, go to Etherscan then enter the verified implementation contract address.
 Next, click on the `Contract` in the tab section heading and scroll down to find the `Contract ABI` then copy it.
 6. Paste into the ABI field in Step 5 and press `Add` to add proxy contract into OpenZeppelin Defender.
 7. Run `npx hardhat run scripts/3_propose_upgrade.js --network rinkeby` command and click on the link shown in output of the script.
 8. Approve proposal in OpenZeppelin Defender and proxy contract will be updated with new implementation contract.
 Keep note that each newly generated implementation contract have to be [verified](#verify-contract) in order to obtain ABI and ABI should be updated in OpenZeppelin Defender proxy contract for contract interaction.
+9. Create proposal to execute `upgradeToV2()` function in OpenZeppelin and approve the proposal as this is the first function that should be executed after successfully upgraded the proxy contract.
-9. Similar steps are taken to update contract to V3 by running `npx hardhat run scripts/4_propose_upgrade_v3.js --network rinkeby` command and click on the link shown in output of the script.
-Then,repeat step 9.
+10. Similar steps are taken to update contract to V3 by running `npx hardhat run scripts/4_propose_upgrade_v3.js --network rinkeby` command and click on the link shown in output of the script.
+Then,repeat step 8.

 ### Verify contract